 Managing compliance in foreign markets is tricky, especially in regards to employment requirements.
 If you want to hire employees to work in-house, use a service like International PEO (Professional Employer Organization).
 An employer of record (EOR) solution pairs your team with a third-party company that manages complexities of international employees in your new country on your behalf.
 Services include the management of payroll, benefits, withholdings, and taxes.

-The EOR manages the nitty-gritty details, while your team takes care of the day-to-day management of your international employees.
+The EOR manages the nitty-gritty details, while your team takes care of the day-to-day management of international employees.
 This is a great option to avoid serious penalties and complications, which can quickly arise during international employment.

 We’re here to help.
 If you have questions about overseas expansion and want to discuss FSaaS or International PEO, give us a call!